 - 1. Each student will obtain at least one year of growth each school year. - 2.
-Revolution Academy students who have been enrolled for three or more years will be at or above grade level proficiency. - 3.
+Revolution Academy students enrolled for three or more years will be at or above grade level proficiency. - 3.
 RA students in grades 3-8 will achieve the following proficiency: